percit/CPP_projects/Sorting/README.md

 ## Future changes

-Changing it into one big program that would ask which sort to perform.
+Merging it into one big program that would ask which sort to perform.

 Using templates instead of just integers.